codepath/web103_finalproject/README.md

 ### Ratings

 After a session, students can rate tutors.
-Tutors can also rate students.
 [gif goes here]

 ### [ADDITIONAL FEATURES GO HERE - ADD ALL FEATURES HERE IN THE FORMAT ABOVE; you will check these off and add gifs as you complete them]